Explaining Shoes: The Oxford and Derby

 In earlier years, my tattered shoes reminded the world more of an old dog leash than a shoe displaying fine craftsmanship.
 Almost literally, as long as they covered my feet and somewhat matched my outfit, I paid no attention to them.
 In fact, as I think back beyond a certain point, I cannot visualize any single pair of shoes I ever owned.
 In more recent years, I have collected a number of excellent pairs.
 Now that I am aware of the details, I can picture most of my shoe purchases.

-The oxford appeared in Europe somewhere around the mid-1600s, stepped into the spotlight in England in the late 1800s, and increased in popularity heading into the early twentieth century.
+The Oxford appeared in Europe somewhere around the mid-1600s, stepped into the spotlight in England in the late 1800s, and increased in popularity heading into the early twentieth century.
 As you may have guessed, it garnered its name from Oxford University students sporting the classic shoes.
 What made the shoes an enduring classic?
 Primarily, its functionality – They created a necessary shoe progression from the more cumbersome buttons to simpler laces.
+The Derby is similar to the Oxford with some variation in how the shoelace eyelets are attached to the shoe.

 When worn in the right way, they can add so much to your outward expression.
-Here is what to know about oxfords:
+Here is what to know about Oxford and Derby shoes:

 1. Quality – Pay attention to the leather, stitching, and construction.
 Leather, the most important factor, varies greatly in quality.
 Predominately made from cow hides, the ideal pieces display no blemishes, scars, or markings of any kind.
 This ideal leather looks better and lives longer in the form of a shoe.
 Why?
 Well, the marked up hides must be heavily “corrected” with chemicals and a coating to hide impurities.
 The correction makes them show wear sooner and breathe less.
 Next, look at the stitching or glue holding the shoe together.
 Glue alone will not hold up as well as a quality stitch connecting the sole and other parts.
 Years ago, my cheaper glued-on soles would eventually separate from the shoe.
 In the same vein, review the shoe for a clean construction.
 Do the parts of the shoe line up?
 How’s the symmetry?
 Any frayed stitching?
 Sloppy glue showing?
 I tend to gravitate toward the higher quality Italian or British versions.